iamsilvio/deleteonerror.com/content/_index.md

 ---
+date: 2021-05-07T21:51:10+01:00

 subtitle: everything I have failed at
-summary: Everything I failed on, also referred to as all my experiments, experiences, thoughts and shenanigans.
+summary: A Blog about everything I failed on, also referred to as all my experiments, experiences, thoughts and shenanigans.

+twitter_handle: '@skat'
 ---